-This year has been very fruitfull for Quarkslab with lot of research, new challenges, newcomers, open source success.
+This year has been very fruitful for Quarkslab with lots of research, new challenges, newcomers, open source success.
 It is now a tradition to look back at what we have done during a small conference named “Quarks in the Shell” or just "QITS", where we share the year experience with our customers, partners and friends.
 QITS meeting is one of the output channels for our research work that is also reflected in internal tools, our open-source projects (e.g. Triton, LIEF and QDBI), and our products (IRMA Enterprise and Epona).

 As a company dealing with security and research, we focus mainly on two topics:

 - Securing the “content”: content is mostly data, whether they are personal data, cryptographic keys, music, video, … We do that with both cryptography and obfuscation.